How it works

 Identify

 The agent proposing the action is verified against its cryptographic identity before any evaluation begins.
-Xybern establishes who is acting, what their defined authority boundaries are, and whether their current behaviour is consistent with their historical baseline.
+Xybern establishes who is acting, what their defined permission boundaries are, and whether their current behaviour is consistent with their historical baseline.
 An agent whose identity cannot be verified does not proceed.

 Input: agent ID + cryptographic signature + behaviour context